Z-bintayAfzal/Z-bintayAfzal/README.md

 ---

 ## Achievements
-- Participated in multiple international AI hackathons (Lablab.ai, Devpost, Kaggle)
+- Participated in multiple international hackathons
 - Awarded **Best Teacher Award** at Government Graduate College for achieving 100% results
 - Earned a programming trophy as Team Head at UOG (2023–2024)
 - Delivered a talk: **“Bridging the Gap: From Coding Basics to Real-World Solutions”**

 ---
 ## Technical Skills

 **Programming Languages:** C, C++, Java, Python, JavaScript